IMAGINARY/citizen-quest-edsoc/README.md

 This will create a `dist` directory with the compiled game.
 This directory can be served by any web server.

+## Themes

+The game's theme (which controls the colors and some other aesthetic aspects) can be changed by overriding or modifying the configuration.
+Check `extras/config/settings.yml` for the available themes.

 ## Credits

 - **Story:** Eric Londaits, Elisabeth Schaber, and Andreas Matt